So Uncool: Singles

-The lead single "Footworkin'" was released on July 4, 2007.
+The lead single "Footworkin was released on July 4, 2007.
 A concert tour was created to promote the single.

-"Keep It Movin'" was released on July 17, 2007 as the second single.
-It features rapper Big Meech.
-It was sent to US Mainstream radio on August 7, 2007, after being released in Europe on July 17.
+"Keep It Movin was released on July 17, 2007, as the second single.
+It features rapper Big Meech, who was also signed to Atlantic.
+It was sent to US mainstream radio on August 7, 2007, after being released in Europe on July 17.

 Promotional singles

-"Skin Deep" was released as the only promotional single on July 17, 2007, along with Keep It Movin'.
+"Skin Deep" was released as the only promotional single on July 17, 2007, along with "Keep It Movin.